MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

    - `StreetAddress`
    - `EmployeeID`

-   You should have four columns.
-You'll need to select the **+ Add column** button to add new fields for new columns.
+   Select **+ Add column** to add the remaining fields until you have four columns total.

       ![Screenshot showing the EDM columns in the EDM configuration walkthrough.](../Media/edm-columns.png)